Oct. 28, 2020 Update

 (para español, haga clic aquí.
 Las traducciones al español se proporcionan dentro de las 24 horas de una actualización)

-- There are 1,023 incarcerated persons with active cases of COVID-19 statewide.
+- POPULATION CASES: There are 550incarcerated persons with active cases of COVID-19 statewide.
 To view more detailed case and testing information, see the CDCR and CCHCS Patient Testing Tracker.

-- There are currently 30 incarcerated persons receiving medical care at outside health care facilities across the state.
+- HOSPITALIZATION: There are currently 15 incarcerated persons receiving medical care at outside health care facilities across the state.

 Executives and staff at CDCR and CCHCS are working closely with infectious disease control experts to minimize the impact of COVID-19 on our operations.
 To ensure we are ready to immediately respond to any COVID-19 related incident, CDCR/CCHCS activated the Department Operations Center (DOC) in order to be fully prepared to respond to any departmental impacts resulting from COVID-19.
 The DOC is a central location where CDCR/CCHCS experts monitor information, prepare for known and unknown events, and exchange information centrally in order to make decisions and provide guidance quickly.
 We will continue to ensure inmate safety and security, and the continuation of access to medical, dental, and mental health services for the incarcerated population.